kristindong/Neural_Network_Analysis/README.md

 - NAME

 Target:
-- IS_SUCCESSFUL (1 = yes / 0 = no)
+- IS_SUCCESSFUL - Was the money used effectively (1 = yes / 0 = no)

 Features:
-- APPLICATION_TYPE
+- APPLICATION_TYPE — Alphabet Soup application type
-- AFFILIATION
+- AFFILIATION — Affiliated sector of industry
-- CLASSIFICATION
+- CLASSIFICATION — Government organization classification
-- USE_CASE
+- USE_CASE — Use case for funding
-- ORGANIZATION
+- ORGANIZATION — Organization type
-- STATUS
+- STATUS — Active status
-- INCOME_AMT
+- INCOME_AMT — Income classification
-- SPECIAL_CONSIDERATIONS
+- SPECIAL_CONSIDERATIONS — Special consideration for application
-- ASK_AMT
+- ASK_AMT — Funding amount requested

 To reduce the likelihood of overfitting the model, CLASSIFICATION and APPLICATION_TYPE categories with low frequencies were grouped into a "Other" bin.
 Categorical data were encoded into numerical values so that they can be evaluated by the model.